 Information on lands open to public hunting, including WDFW Wildlife Areas, is available from WDFW offices for the geographical areas shown (see page 1 for WDFW offices).
-Several National Wildlife Refuges operate regulated hunting programs, and thousands of acres of other federal and state lands are open to public hunting.
-WDFW Wildlife Areas are shown online at: wdfw.wa.gov/lands/wildlife_areas.
+Thousands of acres of both federal and state lands are open to public hunting, in addition to several National Wildlife Refuges that operate regulated hunting programs.
+Please see below for National Wildlife Refuge information.
+Information on WDFW Wildlife Areas and hunting access is available online at wdfw.wa.gov/lands/wildlife\areas.